 - 19 Unused Cutscenes

 You've got your COD1 in my BO2!

-Sadly, most of the weapons did not return to the final game in order to fit into the futuristic setting.
-However, most of the weapons were still mentioned in the text files for being bought in Zombies (most likely leftovers from Black Ops).
+Sadly, most weapons from previous titles did not return in Black Ops II in order to fit the futuristic setting.
+However, most of those weapons were still mentioned in the text files for Zombies (most likely leftovers from Black Ops).

-- XM25: The XM25 from Call of Duty: Modern Warfare 3 has an unused create a class icon and text string to buy it in Zombies and judging by the different design compared to the used Create a Class icons it was cut early on.
+- XM25: The XM25 from Call of Duty: Modern Warfare 3 has an unused Create-a-Class icon and a text string to buy it in Zombies, and judging by the different design compared to the used Create-a-Class icons, it was cut early on.
 Interestingly, the War Machine is called the "XM25" in the game files (but only for Zombies mode).